Interstate 81 in Pennsylvania

-Interstate 81 (I-81) is a north–south Interstate Highway, stretching from Dandridge, Tennessee, northeast to Fisher's Landing, New York, at the Canada–United States border.
-In Pennsylvania, I-81 runs for 232.76 mi from the Maryland state line near Greencastle northeast to the New York state line near Hallstead and is called the American Legion Memorial Highway.
+Interstate 81 (I-81) is a north–south Interstate Highway, stretching from I-40 in Dandridge, Tennessee, northeast to Fishers Landing, New York on Wellesley Island, at the Canada–United States border.
+In Pennsylvania, I-81 runs for 232.76 mi from the Maryland state line northeast to the New York state line near Hallstead and is called the American Legion Memorial Highway.
+The Interstate enters the state near the borough of Greencastle, serving the boroughs of Chambersburg and Carlisle, before reaching Harrisburg, the capital.
+After that, it climbs into the Pocono Mountains to run through the Wyoming Valley, then exits into New York.
 It is the longest north–south Interstate in Pennsylvania.